Pritam-Pagla/playingwithprimes/README.md

 # playingwithprimes

-Some experimentation on prime and its distributions, and thus trying to understand its common nature (if any!)
+Some experimentation on prime and its distribution